MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 ---
-title: 'Visualize data from Azure Data Explorer in Power BI'
+title: 'Use data from Azure Data Explorer in Power BI'
 description: 'In this article, you learn how to import a query from Azure Data Explorer and visualize it in a Power BI report.' ms.reviewer: mblythe ms.topic: how-to